Ever experienced an eating disorder? Kua mate mai anō tētahi mate kai?

 The Eating Disorders Genetics Initiative (EDGI) is the world's largest genetic investigation into eating disorders ever performed.
 The local arm of EDGI aims to identify hundreds of genes that influence a person’s risk of developing anorexia nervosa, bulimia nervosa & binge-eating disorder in order to improve treatments, &, ultimately save lives.

-Have you, or has someone you care about ever experienced Avoidant/Restrictive Food Intake Disorder (ARFID)?
+Are you interested in Avoidant/Restrictive Food Intake Disorder (ARFID)?

 Help us meet our target of more than 3,500 NZ participants by volunteering for our study today